Team

 President/Chief Executive Officer

-Kara Ulasewicz Travis, Certified Executive Coach and recovering Hospital Administrator, has over 20 years of experience in a variety of workplaces across the United States and Europe.
-Most recently, Kara joined Mountain Valley Hospice & Palliative Care (MVHPC) and the Nancy Dowd Hospice Home (NDHH) as President/Chief Executive Officer in June of 2017.
+Kara Ulasewicz Travis, Certified Executive Coach and Compliance Officer, joined Mountain Valley Hospice & Palliative Care (MVHPC) and the Nancy Dowd Hospice Home (NDHH) as President/Chief Executive Officer in June of 2017.
 MVHPC is based in Gloversville, NY and covers the rural Upstate New York counties of Fulton, Montgomery, Saratoga, and Hamilton, including eight private Hospice beds in the Gloversville location.

-Prior to joining the MVHPC team, Kara spent more than 10 years as a Senior Director with the Bassett Healthcare Network in a variety of roles from Facilities Operations to Patient Experience to Employee Relations and Organizational Development.
+Prior to joining the MVHPC team, Kara spent more than 10 years as a senior leader with the Bassett Healthcare Network in a variety of roles from Facilities Operations to Patient Experience to Employee Relations and Organizational Development.

-Kara is a former recipient of The Capital District Business Review’s ‘Forty under 40’ award for emerging leaders in the Albany, NY region.
+Kara is the 2023 Sok Nam Ko Rotarian of the Year for the Amsterdam Rotary Club, as well as a former recipient of The Capital District Business Review’s ‘Forty under 40’ award for emerging leaders.
 During her years at Bassett, she was part of a national speaking panel of experts on improvement of Consumer Assessment of Healthcare Providers & Systems (CAHPS) scores.
 Kara was also selected to serve on a New York State advisory board for the United Way campaign for A.L.I.C.E. (asset limited, income constrained employed), also known as “the working poor.”

-Kara grew up in Lake Placid and currently lives in the Mohawk Valley with her husband and Labrador retrievers.
+Kara grew up in Lake Placid, NY and currently lives in the Mohawk Valley with her husband and Labrador retrievers.
 When she’s not working or volunteering, she usually has her nose in a book.

 MORE